beachcoder25/web-dev/node-app/README.md

 ### routing_vid04

+- Used url core module to get helper functions to work with a url

 # Good to knows

 - To debug in VS Code go to debug tab, select add a configuration, and now you can debug on your .js file